Akshaj-Katkuri/PuzlleGame/README.md

 # PuzlleGame

-A collection of short, unique puzzle challenges for the brain in Python.
+Puzlle, not puzzle.
+This is not a typo.
+This is a collection of short, unique puzzle challenges written in Python.

-## 🎯 Overview
-Each level presents a new puzzle—solve them all to win!

 ## ✨ Features
 - Multiple distinct puzzle types